 - You are granted Croatian citizenship

-- You’ve damaged the reputation of the Republic of Croatia and Croatian communities by your behavior, so your status has been revoked
+- You’ve damaged the reputation of the Republic of Croatia and Croatian communities with your behavior, so your status has been revoked

 If you’re unsure if you qualify for Croatian citizenship, click here to find out now.
 You’ll have your answer in less than 60 seconds.

-If you already know you qualify and want to begin the process, check out our complete guide on Croatian citizenship.
+If you already know you qualify and want to begin the process, check out our complete guide on Croatian citizenship here.

 The request for getting this status must be delivered to the Central State Office for Croats Abroad at a Croatian embassy and consulate abroad.
 A list of Croatian embassies and consular offices outside of Croatia is available here.